-The SFR FMT_MTD.1/KEY_READ and FMT_MTD.1/KEY_READ_AA require that no read access to secret keys is given to anyone.
+The SFR FMT_MTD.1/KEY_READ, FMT_MTD.1/KEY_READ_AA and FMT_MTD.1/

+KEY_READ_PACE_CAM require that no read access to secret keys is given to anyone.
 This is provided by F.Access_Control.

-The SFR FMT_MTD.3 requires only secure values of the certificate chain are accepted for data of the Terminal Authentication Protocol and the Access Control.
+The SFR FMT_MTD.3 requires only secure values of the certificate chain are accepted for data of the Terminal Authentication protocol and the access control.
 This is done by F.Identification_Authentication (Terminal Authentication properties).

 The SFR FPT_EMS.1 requires limiting of emanations.
-This is provided by F.IC_CL, SFR12, SFR13 and SFR14.
+This is provided by F.IC_CL (SF_PS).

 The SFR FPT_FLS.1 requires failure detection and preservation of a secure state.
-The Control of Operating Conditions of F.IC_CL, SFR1 is directly designed for this SFR.
-It audits continually and reacts to environmental and other problems by bringing it into a secure state.
+This is provided by F.IC_CL (SF_PS, SF_PMA, SF_PLA).
+The security functions audit continually and react to environmental and other problems by bringing the IC into a secure state.

 The SFR FPT_TST.1 requires testing for (a) correct operation, (b) integrity of data and (c) integrity of executable code.
 F.Verification does this testing.
-F.IC_CL, SFR12, SFR13, SFR14 and SFR16 controls all EEPROM and ROM content for integrity.
+F.IC_CL (SF_CS, SF_PMA) controls all NVM and FLASH content for integrity.

 The SFR FPT_PHP.3 requires resistance to physical manipulation and probing.
-This is provided by F.IC_CL, SFR3 which is provided by the hardware to resist attacks.
+This is provided by F.IC_CL (SF_DPM, SF_PS, SF_PMA, SF_PLA) which is provided by the hardware to resist attacks.